Updated 15 June 2026

 Why This Backfires

 Quitting without notice when there is no genuine emergency is one of the fastest ways to damage your professional reputation.
-65% of employers flag no-notice resignations, and 71% of hiring managers said they would be reluctant to hire such a candidate (TopResume, 2024).
+No-notice resignations are commonly flagged, can hurt your rehire eligibility, and make many hiring managers reluctant to take a chance on you.

 What to Say Instead